 According to Cornell University Cooperative Extension, dry rot is one of the most important causes of post-harvest potato loss nationwide.
 Prevention of the fungus, which is caused by several species in the genus Fusarium, begins with a proper seed treatment.

 The pathogen typically infects a tuber via a cut or bruise before slowly spreading throughout the tuber.
 The first symptoms of Fusarium dry rot are usually dark lesions on the surface of the tuber, while the skin covering the affected area wrinkles as the underlying tissue dries up.
 Internally, the affected tissue will appear light to dark brown or black as the fungus kills the cells.

 Although the fungus primarily enters the tuber through injuries sustained in the seed cutting phase, it can also spread in seed storage, commercial storage, equipment and conveyor systems, or via infected soil during the cultivation stage.
-The risk of disease spread is high during storage phases, which is done at cooler temperatures, meaning the fungus tends to spread slowly and take longer for symptoms to appear.
+The risk of disease spread is high during storage phases, which is done at cooler temperatures, meaning the fungus tends to spread slowly and it takes longer for symptoms to appear.
 However, once you bring out potatoes for cutting and planting, the latent infection manifests in the form of rotted centers.
 The chances of spreading Fusarium during handling and cutting are very high.

 In the following Spud Doctor video, Kiran Shetty, technical product lead for Syngenta, provides more detail on the spread of Fusarium in potatoes and shares seedcare options for growers trying to prevent the disease.